siliconharborlabs/generator-jhipster/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

 * All features or bug fixes **must be tested** by one or more tests.
-* All files must follow the [.editorconfig file](http://editorconfig.org/) located at the root of the JHipster generator project.
+* All files must follow the [.editorconfig file](http://editorconfig.org/) located at the root of the StackStack generator project.
 Please note that generated projects use the same `.editorconfig` file, so that both the generator and the generated projects share the same configuration.
 * Java files **must be** formatted using [Intellij IDEA's code style](http://confluence.jetbrains.com/display/IntelliJIDEA/Code+Style+and+Formatting).
-Please note that JHipster committers have a free Intellij IDEA Ultimate Edition for developing the project.
+Please note that StackStack committers have a free Intellij IDEA Ultimate Edition for developing the project.
 * Generators JavaScript files **must follow** the eslint configuration defined at the project root, which is based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 * Web apps JavaScript files **must follow** [Google's JavaScript Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
 * AngularJS files **must follow** [John Papa's Angular 1 style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).